tgamauf/onetimesecret-api/README.md

 - Returns a promise that provides an `ApiResponseRetrieveSecret` object.
 The returned object contains all the information of the secret you can access.
 Important values:
     - `value`: the secret shared with you
 - Throws
-    - `ConfigError`: no secret key provided
+    - `InputError`: no secret key provided
     - `InternalServerError`: unspecified internal server error
     - `FetchError`: fetch call failed
     - `NotFoundError`: the call isn't supported by the server